Charged with Domestic Violence?

 - Photographic evidence

 - Evidence based on the specifics of your case

 Many people accused of domestic violence want to know if they should accept a plea bargain or go to trial.
 The answer varies according to the specifics of each situation.
-Your lawyer will examine the evidence and then make a recommendation for what would be best for your situation.
 Our attorneys have experience negotiating domestic violence cases.
 In addition, we aggressively fight for our clients.

 In the Military and Charged with Domestic Violence?

 Even a first offense misdemeanor domestic violence conviction can affect your ability to own or possess a firearm.
 This can subsequently have a direct impact on your military service and may trigger an administrative discharge out of the military.
 Federal law, the Lautenberg Amendment, 18 U.S.C.
 922(g)(9), was an amendment to the Gun Control Act of 1968 became effective 30 September 1996.
 It affects individuals who have received a conviction of domestic violence or who are subject to a restraining order for domestic abuse.

 2) a conviction for such a crime.